hwang2006/deepseek-r1-1.58bit-llama.cpp-on-supercomputer/README.md

 ```

 ## Building Llama.cpp
 to install the llama.cpp locally on your scratch directory.
+Please refer to the [how to build llama.cpp locally here](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md) for more details.
 * For A100

 Please be noted that the "glogin01" login node has A100 GPUs.